 Generally speaking, the designation most commonly seen behind good, qualified advisor’s names in Canada is the CFP (Certified Financial Planner) and/or CIM (Chartered Investment Manager designation.
 If you find an advisor who has achieved both, you can be sure that you’re in good hands.

 “Advisors in Canada are not bound to a fiduciary duty (not required to put the client’s interests ahead of their own or their company’s) in Canada” says Muhs.
 “However, holders of some designation are encouraged (based on codes of ethics) to put the client’s needs first.”

-Markus Muhs, CFP®, CIM® (www.muhs.ca) is located in Edmonton, Alberta and provides financial planning and wealth management to families with assets in the $100,000 to $1 million range across Alberta, British Columbia, and Ontario.
+Markus Muhs, CFP®, CIM® (www.muhs.ca) is a Portfolio Manager at Canaccord Genuity Wealth Management, located in Edmonton, Alberta.
+He provides comprehensive financial planning and wealth management to families with assets over $300,000 across Alberta, British Columbia, and Ontario.
 Markus alternatively provides fee-for-service (fee-only) financial planning to non asset-based clients.